DigitalGeographyLab/OptimizedSpatialJoin-tool/README.md

 ![3. arcpy environment](png/optiss3.png)

 ### Results
 Once the process started correctly with Arcpy environment you will notice ballons on the screen.
 This is a good sign.
 Finally, the result is an *optiss demo data.shp* file stored in a new folder called `optiss_result`.
 At the moment you open the result you will notice how the social media posts contain the attributes of the region layer including the ones out of the main land.
-The next image shows some post out of land between Estonia and Finland (left), and the view at EU level with country attribute (right):
+The next image shows some post out of land between Estonia and Finland (left), and the view at EU level with country attribute (right).
+Click over to see it bigger:

 ![5 result view](png/5_result.png)

 ## How to set up OptiSS?

-Simply, clone the repository in your computer, open the repo directory in command line, and run ***streamlit run optiss-app.py***
+Simply, clone the repository in your computer, open the repo directory in command line, and run `streamlit run optiss-app.py`

 Step by step:
 1. Open Anaconda prompt (command line)
 2. Optional.
 Activate your own environment with all needed libraries if they are not in base environment
 3. Navigate to your the desired location to save Optiss in local disk. (i.e. `cd C:\Users\bryanval\DGL\Github\`)
-4. Clone the repository by typing `git clone https://github.com/DigitalGeographyLab/twitter-gadm-enrichment.git`
+4. Clone the repository by typing `https://github.com/DigitalGeographyLab/OptimizedSpatialJoin-tool.git`
 5. Navigate to your repository by typing in command line `cd OptimizedSpatialJoin-tool`
 6. Run the app by typing `streamlit run optiss-app.py`

-## Installing packages
+### Installing packages

 1. You need to have installed in Python 3 environment: